mdolab/pyoptsparse/doc/optimizers/NLPQLP.rst

 alternative merit functions, and the Hessian approximation is updated by a modified BFGS formula.

-NLPQLP is a proprietary software, which can be obtained `here <http://www.ai7.uni-bayreuth.de/nlpqlp.htm>`_.
+NLPQLP is a proprietary software, which can be obtained `here <https://www.schittkowski.de/numericalsoftware.php>`_.
-The latest version supported is v4.2.2.
+The supported version are v4.2.2 and v5.0.3, but other versions may work.

 Options
 -------